tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-11-07-sequence-parallelism.md

 \end{aligned}
 $$

-If we ignore the normalization factor, our desired result looks very like the summation of $p_1$ and $p_2$.
-But we can renormalize our partial result.
-You can check that

-$$
-p = \frac{z_1}{z}p_1 + \frac{z_2}{z}p_2
-$$

-This basically means that we can do distributed attention calculation on GPU1 and GPU2 to get partial results $p_1$ and $p_2$ and do some communication to get the ultimate result $p$.

-The ring-attention algorithm is built upon this powerful insight.
-We so far pretend that we have a full copy of $q$ on each rank, but in reality, $q$ is also sharded like $k$ and $v$.
-The following graph represent how the algorithm go from iteration 1 to iteration 2.
+We can rewrite it as $p = \frac{z_1}{z} p_1 + \frac{z_2}{z} p_2$, meaning local attention followed by a renormalized sum recovers the full answer.
+The catch is that, in practice, $q$ is also sharded, so we need a systematic way to expose every query chunk to every key/value chunk.

 ![RingAttentionRotation](/img/ring-attention-rotation.png)

 $P_{ij}$ means the partial result calculated from ith query chunk and jth kv chunk.
 The $\text{sum}^*$ arrow in the graph is renormalized summation $\frac{z_1}{z}p_1 + \frac{z_2}{z}p_2$ that we showed above.
-On iteration 1, since KV1 and Q1 are on GPU1, KV2 and Q2 are on GPU2, etc, we get P11 on GPU1, P22 on GPU2, etc. On iteration 2, we send KV1 to GPU2, KV2 to GPU3, etc. This allowed us to calculate P21, P32, P43, and P14 and update our partial result.
-We do 3 such iterations, then we are going to have the result of full attention for each chunk on each GPU.
-But KV1 is on GPU4, KV2 is on GPU1, etc. So we need to do another iteration of communication so that the KV chunks go back to where they are started at.

-The full ring-attention algorithm is nicely illustrated in this animation.
+In RingAttention each GPU keeps its query chunk but passes key-value (KV) chunks around the devices in a ring.
+During iteration 1, GPU1 has Q1 with KV1, GPU2 has Q2 with KV2, etc., producing partial results $P_{11}, P_{22}, \ldots$.
+On iteration 2 we rotate the KV chunks (KV1 moves to GPU2, KV2 to GPU3, …), enabling the computation of $P_{21}, P_{32}, P_{43}, P_{14}$.
+After `P` iterations every query chunk has interacted with every KV chunk, and a final rotation restores the KV shards to their original owners.

 ![KV-rotate](/img/KV-rotate.gif)

-Query chunks remains on each GPU, while key-value chunks rotate through those GPU, hence the name ring-attention.

-Everytimes when we send a KV chunk to another GPU, we bears a communication cost of $4 \frac{h_{size}}{P}$ for each GPU.
-Since we need to do $P$ iterations, the communication cost for each GPU is $4 h_{size}$.
-So ring attention have a higher communication overhead than ulysses.
-However, a nice thing about ring-attention is that we can hide the communication with compute.
-While you are sending KV1 to GPU2, you can do the attention computation to get P11.
-So in principle, when the next iteration begins, you already get all the KV chunks ready and you start computation immediately.
-In theory, communication is free if you hide communication well.
-This and the fact that ring-attention is not limited by the number of attention heads makes ring-attention potentially more scalable than ulysses despite larger communication cost.
-Also, ring attention's P2P communication is less strict about the network topology.
-In the end, the biggest disadvantage of ring attention is its complexity.
+Each KV transfer costs $4 \frac{h_{size}}{P}$ per GPU, and we perform `P` rotations, so the total per-rank volume is $4 h_{size}$—higher than Ulysses.
+The advantage is that KV transfers overlap nicely with compute; while GPU1 sends KV1 to GPU2 it can simultaneously process the next partial result.
+With good overlap the communication becomes almost free, RingAttention scales to any number of shards (it is not limited by head count), and it only needs point-to-point links with modest topology requirements.
+The major drawback is algorithmic complexity.

 ## Context Parallelism

-Context parallelism (CP) is basically the application of ring-attention in the inference scenario.
-It's often used in long-context summarization and long reasoning.
-A critical difference for inference is that inference has kvcache and has decoding stage.
-In decoding stage, we just need to compute the new token's relationship with all the past context, so the size of the query are much smaller than kvcache.
-Online serving is usually latency sensitive, so the number of queries in a batch is usually very small.
-Comparatively, the kvcache grows as the sequence grows.
-So it make no sense in the long sequence but small batch scenario to rotate kv while making queries fixed.

-In fact the author of Context Parallelism for Scalable Milion-Token Inference argues that in the long sequence decoding scenario, we should rotate query while keeping the kv fixed.
-This is called Ring Pass-Q. The algorithm for rotating KVCache in inference is called Ring Pass-KV.
+Context parallelism (CP) applies the RingAttention idea to inference workloads such as long-context summarization or long-chain reasoning.
+In inference we maintain a KV cache and step through decoding token by token.
+Batches are tiny for latency reasons, so queries are small while the KV cache grows with sequence length.
+Rotating KV chunks while keeping queries fixed would therefore be wasteful.

+The "Context Parallelism for Scalable Million-Token Inference" paper proposes rotating the queries instead (Ring Pass-Q) and keeping the KV cache stationary.
+When we do need to move the cache, we use Ring Pass-KV.
+Together these strategies let inference systems stretch to million-token contexts without giving up the benefits of sequence parallelism.